WalletWasabi/WasabiDoc/docs/using-wasabi/Daemon.md

 ### If the package is installed

-Depending on your operation system, open the command line and execute:
+Depending on your operating system, open the command line and execute:

 #### Linux